StephanAkkerman/tensortrade-extras/README.md

 https://github.com/AchillesJJ/DSR

 # Data
-My simple script for fetching the latest 4h candles, using the Binance API.\
+My simple script for fetching data, using the Binance API.
+There are more time frames possible compared to data of CryptoDataDownload.\
 https://github.com/StephanAkkerman/BinanceExtras/blob/master/BinanceData.py

 # Ray